 - Interact with undergraduate students!
-Research - Continuing my research in gamma-ray bursts - Using Swift/BAT data and trigger simulator to connect theories and observations - Immediate projects: - " Improving the trigger simulator for events close to detection limits - " Study instrumental effects on GRB durations (important to understand GRB origins) - " Characteristics of high-redshift GRBs - Collaborating with undergraduate students! - Students will learn: data analysis and data mining (lots of data available!), Unix environment, Python, Shell Scripts, Statistics, Machine-learning algorithms (for specific projects), presentation and paper-writing skills. - Easy to put into small sub-projects that are suitable for a summer/semester research - All of these projects will be published, and students will be co-authors. - Keep collaborating with people at Goddard, the Swift team, and many institutes. - Get grants to support students for internships at Goddard and other institutes (e.g., Universities in Japan and Taiwan).
+Research - Continuing my research in gamma-ray bursts - Using Swift/BAT data and trigger simulator to connect theories and observations - Immediate projects: - " Improving the trigger simulator for events close to detection limits - Study instrumental effects on GRB durations (important to understand GRB origins) - " Observational characteristics of short-GRBs based on theories - " Characteristics of high-redshift GRBs - Collaborating with undergraduate students! - Students will learn: data analysis and data mining (lots of data available!), Unix environment, Python, Shell Scripts, Statistics, Machine-learning algorithms (for specific projects), presentation and paper-writing skills. - Easy to put into small sub-projects that are suitable for a summer/semester research - All of these projects will be published, and students will be co-authors. - Keep collaborating with people at Goddard, the Swift team, and many institutes. - Get grants to support students for internships at Goddard and other institutes (e.g., Universities in Japan and Taiwan).